 Microbiome bioinformatics

 Demultiplexed MiSeq reads (NCBI SRA acc no: xxxxxxx) were trimmed of PCR primers and sequencing adapters using BBDuK in BBTools v38.01 (Bushnell 2017).
 All reads containing ambiguous ‘N’ bases were removed, and sequence quality profiles were used to filter reads with more than two expected errors in the forward read, or 3 in the reverse read.
 Due to the quality crash at the end of reverse reads typical of 2x300bp Illumina sequencing, all reverse reads further truncated to 200bp to minimize the number of reads violating the error filter.
 Quality trimmed sequences were then analysed using DADA2 v1.9.3 (Callahan et al. 2018).
 As error rates can vary between flow cells and libraries, the DADA2 error model was determined separately for each MiSeq lane using the “pseudo-pooling” mode for increased sensitivity to rare variants.
-Following denoising, the inferred amplicon sequence variants (ASVs) from each MiSeq lane were merged into a single table, which was further filtered to remove chimeras.
+Following denoising, the inferred amplicon sequence variants (ASVs) from each MiSeq lane were merged into a single table, which was further filtered to remove chimeras and ASVs outside the expected amplification length of 400:435bp.
 Heirarchial taxonomy was assigned to the 3171 ASVs to the lowest rank possible with a minimum bootstrap support of 60% using the IDTAXA algorithm (ref) and the Silva v138 database (Quast et al. 2013).
 This was followed by extra species level assignment using exact matching between the query and reference sequences, which has previously been shown to be the most robust method for assigning species level taxonomy to short 16S reads (Edgar 2018).
 Following taxonomic assignment, ASV’s were further curated using co-occurance patterns with LULU (ref), all samples with below 1000 total reads remaining, and all taxa that were classified as Chrolorplast, Mitochondrial, or non-bacterial were removed, and technical replicates were merged.
 The remaining 726 curated ASVs were then aligned alongside 3413 nearest neighbour sequences obtained from the SILVA 138 database using the SINA algorithm (ref).
 A ML bacterial phylogenetic tree was generated from the entire alignment using FastTree (ref) with the General Time-Reversible (GTR) model (Tavaré 1986) and gamma model of rate heterogeneity across sites.
-This tree was then time scaled and made ultrametric via congruification (ref) with the reference tree of (ref) using the 839 shared tips consisting of the nearest neighbour sequences obtained from the SILVA database and the Geiger R package.
+This tree was then time scaled and made ultrametric via congruification (ref) with the time dated SILVA 16s 97% similarity reference tree of Louca et al (ref) using 839 shared tips (nearest neighbour sequences obtained from the SILVA database) and the geiger R package (ref).

 Statistical Analysis